liamross/psiagram/docs/basics/paper.md

 # Paper

-**Paper** is the core of the Psiagram framework.
+**Paper is the core of the Psiagram framework**.
 It provides somewhere to input your settings, and an API to manipulate your Paper element once it's mounted in the DOM.